semanticdata/obsidian-essential-shortcuts/README.md

 # Essential Shortcuts for Obsidian

 This plugin provides essential keyboard shortcuts for Obsidian to enhance its functionality.
-Currently, it includes the following features:

 ## ✨ Features